About our provision...

 What is funding and who applies for it?

-All three and four year olds in Scotland are entitled to free preschool education provision from the term after their third birthday.
-This is why the child’s birth certificate and proof of address is required when the child is enrolled.
-Aberdeenshire Council provides funding for the children once they have proof of their date of birth.
+All three and four year olds in Scotland are entitled to free preschool education provision after their third birthday.
+You can find out more about early years funding and when your child is entitled to funding here.

 Are parents/carers allowed to stay whilst children settle?

 Parents/carers are welcome to stay to settle their children.
-As each child is different, we will work with parents/carers to help settle the child.
+As each child is different, we will work with parents/carers to help settle the child in a way that is respectful to you and your family.
 This will be discussed with parents/carers at enrolment.